 The Health and Accommodations team is also available to provide guidance to help you work safely and effectively from your home.

 If you think you have COVID-19 symptoms or have been in close contact with someone who has it, use this self-assessment tool to help determine how to seek further care.

 It is important to remember that planning and scheduling time away from work is important for the wellbeing of all our employees.
-Where possible, employees should be encouraged to take opportunities to use vacation leave over the summer months.
 The Service recognizes that many parts of daily life have not returned to normal and has taken steps to support employees during this period of uncertainty.